sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!NOTE]
 > This policy requires reboot to take effect.

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-Allows IT Admins to configure Start by allowing pinning of weblink tiles.
-This policy imports .website files into ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\Policy Web Shortcuts which allows the StartLayout policy to pin weblink tiles that tie to .website files.
+This policy imports Edge assets (e.g. .png/.jpg files) for secondary tiles into its local app data path which allows the StartLayout policy to pin Edge secondary tiles as weblink that tie to the image asset files.

 <p style="margin-left: 20px">The value set for this policy is an XML string containing weblink shortcuts.
 An example XML string is provided in the [Microsoft Edge assets example](#microsoft-edge-assets-example) later in this topic.